Lin8x/Arduino-DigiDucky/README.md

 ## Instructions
 1. Copy and paste the code or upload it through the Arduino IDE
 2. Upload the code to the DigiSpark
-3. Plug it into your victim's computer >:)
+3. Plug it into your victim's computer ;)
-4. Maybe have USB to steal the files from. ;)

 ![Screenshot of Arduino Code](https://i.imgur.com/jpTw16D.png)